sentryco/SplitViewKit/README.md

 - Also consider showing back button instead of sidebar toggle button in compact mode 👈

+- Consider using automatic instead of ballanced.
+If things can be simpler.
+Look into it.

 - Figure out how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?)

 - Test support for dark / lightmode (make different b/w gifs etc)